There are four Window-Eyes licenses:

 Wide Area Network (WAN) License

 A Wide Area Network License (or WAN License) supports up to 5 users and is identical to the Agency License in every way except for the number of CDs and how it may be upgraded.
-A WAN License consist of one CD with one serial number.
+A WAN License consists of one CD with one serial number.
 Typically the CD is held by an IT department who pushes the installs to individual computers or does some type of network install.
 Since there is one CD and serial number upgrades are sold to all users.
 This means a 10-user WAN License purchases 10 upgrades.
 A typical application of the WAN License would be an insurance company with employees around the world in various locations and perhaps using a Citrix/Terminal Services environment.